As part of celebrating the 125th anniversary

 whose pieces have been installed in Palo Alto,

 San Francisco, Reno, Los Altos, Calabasas, and Robina (Australia).
-FLIGHT represents the past, present, and
+His most recent installation is

 future of the EE department as 76 moving shapes made of dichroic acrylic so they change color in the light;